Frequently Asked Questions

 Yes, all of our postgraduate programmes are validated by an accrediting university (either Liverpool John Moore’s University or the University of East London) and are recognised internationally.
 Your qualification at the end of the programme will be joint with CAT and the validating university.

-During the summer season (April – October), access to the site is via the cliff railway, which has carriages that are adapted to receive wheelchairs.
+During the summer season (from Easter to end of October), access to the site is via the cliff railway, which has carriages that are adapted to receive wheelchairs.
 Free disabled parking spaces are available very close to the bottom station.
 We offer free entry to the Visitor Centre for carers.

-During the winter months (November – March), the railway is closed and access to the Visitor Centre is via the woodland walk or drive that starts next to the bottom station building.
+During the winter months (from November up to Easter), the railway is closed and access to the Visitor Centre is via the woodland walk or drive that starts next to the bottom station building.
 Disabled parking spaces are available at the top of the drive.

 Our displays are located throughout a 7-acre, open-air site.
 Most of the pathways around site are made up of compacted aggregates which are mostly level; however wheelchair users may require assistance in using these paths, particularly during periods of inclement weather.
 All the buildings have ramped or level access, with doors, entrances and corridors wide enough for a wheelchair.
 There are wheelchair accessible toilets at the bottom car park reception building and near the shop at the top of the cliff railway.